billybobbain/billybobbain/README.md

 ## Fun Fact

-Some of my earliest graphics programs generated Hilbert space-filling curves and maze-like patterns and sent raw PostScript directly to an Apple LaserWriter to render the images.
+Some of my earliest graphics experiments involved generating fractals and space-filling curves and sending raw PostScript to an Apple LaserWriter.

+Late at night in the computer lab I even experimented with early 3D visualizations using cheap red/blue glasses — occasionally recruiting the cleaning staff as unofficial testers to confirm that the effect actually worked.